 However, the alarm on the base station still goes off (it’s so loud that trust me you won’t be able to miss it, and you will wake up).
 I gave the company’s help center a call and they were very helpful.
 They remotely downloaded something to my device and it fixed the problem.
 The representative I talked to was a pleasure to work with and was very proficient.

-The only wish that I have for the product is if I could move the base station further away from where my daughter sleeps.
-She doesn’t sleep in our room any longer, and I wish that I could take the base in my room rather than having to rely on getting phone notifications.
+The only wish that I have for the Owlet Smart Sock is if I could move the base station further away from where my daughter sleeps.
+She doesn’t sleep in our room any longer, and I wish that I could take the base in my room rather than having to rely on getting phone notifications via the app itself.
 Although, fortunately since I have a small house, our room is still quite close to my daughter’s room so I can hear the device from my room.

 My last wish is for the company to make these for children all the way to college age.
 That way I can rest easy at all times knowing my child is sleeping safe and sound!